Prasath-B8506/sql-learning-journey/README.md

 This project simulates a real-world E-Commerce Sales Analysis task.

-The goal is to analyze customer orders and identify important business metrics, top-performing products, customer performance, category performance, and monthly revenue trends.
+The goal is to analyze customer orders and identify important business metrics, top-performing products, customer performance, category performance, monthly revenue trends, repeat customers, and city-level performance.

 The analysis was performed using SQL.